Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

 [//]: # (Please note this section will be included in the Readme file on GitHub repo.)
 The prerequisites to run this example are as follows:

-1. Make sure that you have properly installed Azure Machine Learning (ML) Workbench by following the  [installation guide](https://github.com/Azure/ViennaDocs/blob/master/Documentation/Installation.md).
+1. An [Azure account](https://azure.microsoft.com/en-us/free/) (free trials are available).
+2. An installed copy of [Azure Machine Learning Workbench](./overview-what-is-azure-ml.md) following the [quick start installation guide](./quick-start-installation.md) to install the program and create a workspace.
-2. This tutorial assumes that you are running Azure ML Workbench on Windows 10 with Docker engine locally installed.
+3. This scenario assumes that you are running Azure ML Workbench on Windows 10 with Docker engine locally installed.
 If you are using macOS, the instruction is largely the same.
-3. A Data Science Virtual Machine (DSVM) for Linux (Ubuntu). (https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.linux-data-science-vm-ubuntu).
+4. A Data Science Virtual Machine (DSVM) for Linux (Ubuntu). (https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.linux-data-science-vm-ubuntu).
 You can provision a Ubuntu DSVM following the instructions [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-provision-vm).
 We recommend using a virtual machine with at least 8 cores and 32-GB of memory.
 You need the DSVM IP address, user name and password to try out this example.
-4. A HDInisght Spark Cluster with HDP version 3.6 and Spark version 2.1.1.
+5. A HDInisght Spark Cluster with HDP version 3.6 and Spark version 2.1.1.
 Visit [Create an Apache Spark cluster in Azure HDInsight] (https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-jupyter-spark-sql) for details of how to create HDInsight clusters.
 We suggest using a three-worker cluster with each worker having 16 cores and 112-GB of memory.
 You need the cluster name, SSH user name and password to try out this example.
 1. An Azure Storage account.
 You can find instructions for creating storage account [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account).
 Also create two Blob containers with name "`fullmodel`" and "`onemonthmodel`" in this storage account.
 The storage account is used to save intermediate compute results and machine learning models.
 You need the storage account and access key to try out this example.

 The Ubuntu DSVM and the HDInsight cluster created in the pre-requisite list are compute targets.
 Compute targets are the compute resource in the context of AML Workbench, which might be different from the computer where Azure ML Workbench runs.